EvoEMD: cosmic evolution with an early matter-dominated era: Model files for the dark matter model

-// Initialize the base class with the name XX_HH_Amp::XX_HH_Amp() : Amplitude_Base("XX_HH") { // Obtain the particles that involved in this process // They are obtained by PID, which will be defined by the user // Amplitude.h and Amplitude.cpp are the definition of the class, but not the object // So one can use any particle or parameter they want here // But when one actually define the object of this class, // it should happen after one already define the corresponding particles and parameters Particle_Base *p_dm = RETRIEVE_PARTICLE(900001); Particle_Base *p_H = RETRIEVE_PARTICLE(900025);
+// Initialize the base class with the name XX_HH_Amp::XX_HH_Amp() : Amplitude_Base("XX_HH") { // Obtain the particles involved in this process by using their user-defined PID // Amplitude.h and Amplitude.cpp define the class, but not the object.
+So users can use any particle or parameter they want here, but when they actually define the object of this class, the corresponding particles and parameters must have been already defined Particle_Base *p_dm = RETRIEVE_PARTICLE(900001); Particle_Base *p_H = RETRIEVE_PARTICLE(900025);

 // Define the initial and final states of the process INITIAL.push_back(p_dm); INITIAL.push_back(p_dm); FINAL.push_back(p_H); FINAL.push_back(p_H); N_INITIAL = INITIAL.size(); N_FINAL = FINAL.size();